munich-quantum-toolkit/.github/profile/README.md

 ## Cite This

-When citing the Munich Quantum Toolkit, please cite the MQT Handbook:
+If you want to cite the Munich Quantum Toolkit, please use the following BibTeX entry:

 ```bibtex
 @inproceedings{mqt,